 Psychiatric Technician Career Outlook

-The Bureau of Labor Statistics reports the median annual salary for psychiatric technicians to be $28,140.
+The U.S. Bureau of Labor Statistics (BLS) 2012 data, reports the median annual salary for psychiatric technicians to be $33,140.
 The majority of psychiatric technicians work in psychiatric hospitals, substance abuse centers and mental health facilities.
 As with most jobs in the health care field, psychiatric technician prospects are expected to grow in the coming decade - however the increase is not expected to be significant.
-According to the US Department of Labor's O*NET online resource, an estimated 16,800 psychiatric technician jobs are expected to open up in the U.S. from 2008 to 2018.
+According to the U.S. Department of Labor's O*NET online resource, an estimated 24,600 psychiatric technician jobs are expected to open up in the U.S. from 2010 to 2020.

 Psychiatric Technician Trends